About

 We propose a decomposition of static misallocation that distinguishes between idiosyncratic uncertainty and ex ante misallocation generated by tax-like distortions.
 Using profits-to-wage-bill ratios and value-added-to-wage-bill ratios, we can identify the two sources of misallocation.
 In the comprehensive Finnish firm-level data, uncertainty accounts for 41% of aggregate misallocation and has a strong decreasing age-dependent trend in it.
 We show that our results are quantitatively consistent with a life-cycle model of firm growth that incorporates learning.
 According to the dynamic model, uncertainty suppresses output by 8-12%, while ex ante misallocation has a 40% negative effect on output.

-Furloughs, Employment and Worker Reallocation
+Furloughs, Employment, and Worker Reallocation in Normal Times

 with Niku Määttänen & Oskari Vähämaa